 Women on the Rise co-founded the Communities Over Cages: Close the Jail ATL campaign in 2017.
 The campaign fights to close and repurpose the Atlanta City Detention Center to create a Center for Wellness and Freedom by reallocating $32.5 million dollars to community services.

 On August 15, 2022, the Atlanta City Council voted in favor of legislation to lease Atlanta City Detention Center to Fulton County Jail for the next four years, sending the city’s movement for justice backwards.

 Despite this major blow to the campaign, we were able to mobilize our members to rally together to provide hours of public comment, stand in solidarity against caging people and illuminate the facts about who is in jail, how they are treated and the legal and fiscal damage this lease creates.

 We will continue to fight for the closure of the jail and will keep boots on the ground to decarcerate our communities.

 Read more on our campaign page at www.closethejailatl.org

 POWERFUL PARTNERSHIPS & CAMPAIGNS

 Women on the Rise partners with other organizations to build our collective power and mobilize for abolitionist reforms to the criminal legal system, from ending excessive fines & fees for probation to supporting efforts to end cash bail to repealing municipal offenses that criminalize the poor and land our people behind bars.
-We're proud to work with local organizations like the Southern Center for Human Rights, Georgia Justice Project, Southerners on New Ground, and the Solutions Not Punishment Collaborative and be a part of national groups like the National Council for Formerly-Incarcerated Women and Girls, Just Leadership USA, and the Formerly-Incarcerated and Convicted People and Families Movement.
+We're proud to work with many local, state-wide, and national organizations.